 Considering its popularity, I’m amazed that so few people make their own elderflower cordial.
-It really is incredibly easy.
+It really is incredibly easy to make.

 My guess, though, is that there are a few things at the outset which stump people, and then the whole thing becomes too much hassle.
-This post is an attempt to un-stump the process of making elderflower cordial – because the homemade version really is so much better than anything you can buy.
+This post is an attempt to un-stump the process – because the homemade version really is so much better than anything you can buy.

 First off, you’re going to need to recognise elderflower.
-It’s a white flower which can be found in hedgerows, parks, by the side of the road etc during June.
+It’s a white flower which can be found in hedgerows, parks, by the side of the road etc during late May and June in the UK.
 It’s not this:

 This isn’t elderflower either:

 Don’t ask me what they are, but they’re not elderflower.
 I know them as white flowers which bloom around the same time as elderflower, presumably just to confuse us mere mortals into not bothering to make our own elderflower cordial.

 THIS is elderflower:

 And if you’re not sure, go up and give it a sniff – elderflower even smells of elderflower.